 When a guest forgets to bring their toothbrush or shampoo, they don’t tend to worry because most hotels will have them on hand.
 This is something guests often come to rely on and expect as part of their travel experience.
 But what happens when a guest forgets something like their cell phone charger, how many hotels have them to hand out?
 With how attached people are to their mobile devices, not having a charger can turn any relaxing vacation into a stressful one.
-Big Box retail stores are charging massive mark ups on these cables, and guests don’t have the time to buy them online at a fraction of the price.
+Big Box retail stores are charging massive markups on these cables, and guests don’t have the time to buy them online at a fraction of the price.
 So what can hotels do to help guests in their time of need and improve their overall experience?

 Thanks to the standardization of charging ports on modern mobile devices, hotels only need to worry about 3 to 4 major charging cables to satisfy the majority of their guests.
 Most Apple users will be using the new Lightning port, but some older iPhone and iPad users will still be using the 30-pin plug.
 Android users will almost universally be on a Micro-USB cable.
-Some older devices and digital cameras may still be using Mini-USB, so it’s important to include these as well.
+Some older devices and digital cameras may again be using Mini-USB, so it’s essential to include these as well.
 So what options are available to hotels?
-Buying these cables in bulk from sites like Monoprice can give hotels a huge savings over brick and mortar stores, but chances are guests won’t return them and they will need to be continually repurchased.
+Buying these cables in bulk from sites like Monoprice can give hotels an enormous savings over brick and mortar stores, but chances are guests won’t return them, and they will need to be continually repurchased.
 Selling them at the desk as room add-ons is an option provided hotels don’t mark them up from what they purchase them for, but this adds additional inventories to keep track of.
 If actual guest demand for chargers is low, this may be a viable option.